Future of Broadway - Prospero Place

 Will all the materials used on the project be tested for longevity.
 The library looks terrible now with those faded coloured columns.

-Joyce asked 20 days ago
+Joyce asked 2 months ago

 Thank you for your question!
 Sustainability is an important part of our approach, and we've included specific requirements in the contract for designers to consider the full lifecycle of the materials they select.
 Our goal is to use products that are durable and require minimal maintenance.
 Of course, all materials have a limited lifespan, and part of our role is to ensure they are maintained effectively and efficiently, without incurring excessive costs.
 We’ve taken on board your comment about the Library paint needing a spruce up and will consider that as part of our maintenance schedule.